torpid-prey/ObChecked-docs/configuration/firm-folder.md

 A dropdown menu is available in the dialog to insert supported tokens.

 > Note: The Tekla version token may currently include the service pack version.
 Future updates may simplify this to the main version number only.

+It is also possible that the Tekla version is already included in the Firm folder path in which case it may not be necessary to include.

+*If separated by Tekla version, changes in one version will not apply to another version.
+At the moment, changes will need to be made in each version independently.*

 Additional tokens may be added in future releases if required.